Net Charge Accretion in Magnetized Kerr Black Holes: The large limit of

-However, we found that this value may be argued for in an even more elegant manner.
+However, we found that the value of $b_{0}^{\mathrm{univ}}$ may be obtained through a computationally simpler procedure, as we now sketch.

 The normalization in the universal limit attains a remarkably simple form:

-When considering a particle as it crosses the equatorial plane, (\ref{eq:universal normalization}) becomes even simpler, and reduces to a quadratic polynomial in $b^{2}$.
-For any given $r>2$, the roots of the polynomial then define the range of $b$ values that would allow such a charge to cross the equatorial plane at that radius.
-The larger root attains a minimum value that corresponds to the maximal impact parameter for which the orbit energetically allows the particle to cross the surface defined by $r=2$.
-Since all particles with $b$ greater than the largest root of the polynomial are never allowed to cross this barrier, they are of course incapable of falling into the BH since $r_{+}\leq2$ for all $\alpha$.
-This value, dependent only on $\alpha$, proves to be equal (for all $\alpha$) to the limiting value calculated by solving the three equations mentioned above, and may be presented simply by the following form \cite{Okunthesis}:
+When considering a particle as it crosses the equatorial plane, Eq.~(\ref{eq:universal normalization}) becomes even simpler.
+For any given value of $r>2$, this polynomial in $b$ has two real positive roots which we denote $b_{\mathrm{root},i}(r)$ (where $i=1,2$).
+These roots then dictate the range of $b$ values that would allow the particle to arrive at the equatorial plane at that $r$ value.
+Upon further investigation one finds that the larger root, $b_{\mathrm{root},2}(r)$, attains a minimum value at some $r\equiv r^{\mathrm{min}}>2$ -- which we denote $b_{\mathrm{root},2}^{\mathrm{min}}$.
+Moreover, we find \cite{Okunthesis} that this $b$ value actually corresponds to the maximal impact parameter for which the orbit is energetically allowed to cross the surface defined by $r=2$ (at any $\theta$).
+Consequently, every trajectory with $b>b_{\mathrm{root},2}^{\mathrm{min}}$ is obviously energetically disallowed to fall into the BH (since $r_{+}\leq2$ for all $\alpha$).
+As it turns out, $b_{\mathrm{root},2}^{\mathrm{min}}$ proves to be equal to $b_{0}^{\mathrm{univ}}$\footnote{This equality reflects the fact that in the context of the universal limit, the critical point associated with $b_{0}^{\mathrm{univ}}$ is equatorial.}.
+This value, which depends only on $\alpha$, may be presented compactly by: